25+ Rarely Seen Photos of Queen Elizabeth with Her Father, King George VI

 The royal family sat for a more intimate photo, just the four of them.
-Most people don’t realize that Elizabeth and Philip are actually related—here are more fascinating facts about past royal weddings.

 The bride-to-be, Princess Elizabeth, emerges from her carriage as King George VI looks on.
 The wedding day had some hiccups, which includes the “tiara incident” that occurred just before this photo was taken.

 Check out 40 little-known facts about the wedding of Prince Charles and Princess Diana.

 On November 20, 1947, Princess Elizabeth married the Duke of Edinburgh (previously Philip Mountbatten, the former Prince of Greece and Denmark).
 Here, the future Queen stands between her father, King George VI, and her husband, who is chatting amiably with his new mother-in-law, Queen Elizabeth; next to her is the dowager Queen Mary.

 Take a look back at Prince Philip’s life in 50 photos.